JuliaCon/www.juliacon.org/2017/cfp.md

 ## Proposal Advice

-* Submit proposals early as it allows us to contact you and give feedback to improve your proposal if there are any issues with it.
+* Submit proposals early as it allows us to contact you and give feedback if necessary.
-* When thinking about what makes a good topic, ask yourself what kind of presentation would make you or people you know excited.
+* When thinking about what makes a good topic, ask yourself what kind of presentation
+  would make you or your friends excited.
 * Great talks are generally about your own experience.
 How do you use Julia in your work?
-  What makes a specific package good and how does it work?
   How does Julia affect you and your code?
 What's holding you back from going all the way?
+  What makes a specific package good and how does it work?
 What needs improving?
-What's your roadmap?
-* It may be a good idea to review previous presentations for inspiration and ideas on how to write your title and abstract.
+* It may be a good idea to review previous presentations for inspiration and ideas.
-* If you are presenting about a certain project, package, or company, include links to guide the reader to more information.
+* If you are presenting about a certain project, package, or company,
+  include links to guide the reader to more information.
-* Try not to assume familiarity with your subject when writing the abstract, the average reader is most likely not an expert in your area of expertise.
+* Try not to assume familiarity with your subject when writing the abstract,
+  the average reader is most likely not an expert in your area of expertise.
 * Avoid opaque titles; while witty titles are good, an informative title is essential.
-* Avoid infomercials, while we love to hear how you use Julia in your company, note that JuliaCon is not the place to sell your product.
+* Avoid infomercials, while we love to hear how you use Julia in your company,
+  note that JuliaCon is not the place to sell your product.
 * If you want feedback before submitting a proposal, contact us at juliacon@googlegroups.com well ahead of the deadline.
 We are more than happy to help you improve your proposal.